kzu/ETEP/replit.md

 - **Schema Management**: Drizzle Kit for migrations and schema synchronization
 - **Key Tables**:
   - Users (parents and children with role-based access, role nullable for new users)
-  - Tasks (one-time and recurring with status tracking)
+  - Tasks (serve as templates only - no foreign key relationship to submissions)
-  - Task submissions (approval workflow)
+  - Task submissions (copy task data at submission time, independent of tasks table)
   - Balances (accumulated and pending earnings)
   - Payments and notifications
   - Family invitations (parent-child relationship establishment)
+  - Families and family_memberships (multi-parent support with role-based access)

 ## Authentication & Authorization
 - **Provider**: Replit's OpenID Connect service